Tanzu-Solutions-Engineering/tanzu-platform-workshop/advanced-topics/helm-charts-dockerfiles.md

                   status: "True"
                   type: Ready
 ```
-4. View staus of Helm Release from UCP
+5. View staus of Helm Release from UCP

+**Note** Recently seeing error here that doesn't affect application so you may see something different below

 ```
 alias tk='KUBECONFIG=~/.config/tanzu/kube/config kubectl'